Prenatal care: Prenatal Ultrasounds

 A review looking at routine ultrasounds past 24 weeks found that there is no evidence to show any benefits to the mother or the baby.

-Early scans mean that multiple pregnancies can be detected at an early stage of pregnancy and also gives more accurate due dates so that less women are induced who do not need to be.
+Early scans mean that multiple pregnancies can be detected at an early stage of pregnancy and also gives more accurate due dates so that fewer women are induced who do not need to be.

 Levels of feedback from the ultrasound can differ.
 High feedback is when the parents can see the screen and are given a detailed description of what they can see.
 Low feedback is when the findings are discussed at the end and the parents are given a picture of the ultrasound.
-The different ways of giving feedback affect how much the parents worry and the mother's health behaviour although there is not enough evidence to make clear conclusions.
-In a small study, mothers receiving high feedback were more likely to stop smoking and drinking alcohol however the quality of the study is low and more research is needed to say for certain which type of feedback is better.
+The different ways of giving feedback affect how much the parents worry and the mother's health behaviour, although there is not enough evidence to make clear conclusions.
+In a small study, mothers receiving high feedback were more likely to stop smoking and drinking alcohol, however, the quality of the study is low, and more research is needed to say for certain which type of feedback is better.

 Women experiencing a complicated pregnancy may have a test called a Doppler ultrasound to look at the blood flow to their unborn baby.
 This is performed to detect signs that the baby is not getting a normal blood flow and therefore is 'at risk'.
-A review looked at performing Doppler ultrasounds on all women even if they were at 'low risk' of having complications.
-The review found that routine Doppler ultrasounds may have reduced the number of preventable baby deaths but the evidence was not strong enough to recommend that they should be made routine for all pregnant women.
+A review looked at performing Doppler ultrasounds on all women, even if they were at 'low risk' of having complications.
+The review found that routine Doppler ultrasounds may have reduced the number of preventable baby deaths, but the evidence was not strong enough to recommend that they should be made routine for all pregnant women.

-United States

-Proper prenatal care affects all women of various social backgrounds.
-While availability of such services have considerable personal health and social benefits, socioeconomic problems prevent its universal adoption in both developing and developed nations, such as the US.
-Although women can benefit by utilizing prenatal care services, there exists various levels of health care accessibility between different demographics throughout the United States.